-Landscaping and irrigation shall be maintained by adjacent the property owner unless an agreement exists that requires maintenance by others.
+Within the public right-of-way, landscaping and irrigation shall be maintained by adjacent the property owner unless an agreement exists that requires maintenance by others.
 Street trees located within landscape strips are required by the ZDO as part of development.
 The number of street trees along a property frontage shall be maintained by the property owner unless otherwise approved by the County.
 Approved ground cover including shrubs, plants, or grasses should be installed at the time of development within landscape strips and landscaped medians.